Hadith of Najd: Contemporary theories

 It was narrated that 'Aishah said: "The Messenger of Allah designated Dhul-Hulaifah as the Miqat for the people of Al-Madinah, Al-Juhfah for the people Ash-sham and Egypt, Dhat 'Irq for the people Al-'Iraq, Qarn for the people of Najd and Yalamlam for the people of Yemen."

 Ibn 'Abd al-Barr (368h-463h) was quoted as saying: "Allah knows best that the reason behind pointing of Prophet peace be upon him towards east regarding fitna is that the biggest fitna which was the key of troubles was the martyrdom of Uthman ibn Affan may Allah be pleased with him, and that was the reason behind the war of Jamal and Siffeen, these troubles started from the east.
 Then Khawarij emerged from the land of Najd, Iraq and its regions."

 Musaylima was a self-proclaimed prophet from Najd and an opponent of Islam in 7th century Arabia who participated in the Ridda Wars against the caliph Abu Bakr.
 Most of the battles of the ridda wars occurred in Najd.
 Meanwhile, The Khawarij initially appeared from Southern Iraq and their movement was based there.

 Wahhabi view

 Contrary, advocates of Wahhabism consider the Banu Tamim tribe of Muhammad ibn Abd al-Wahhab, in the present-day Saudi Arabia, as the only one, who will resist the Dajjal, citing certain scholarly works, such as the Musnad of Ahmad ibn Hanbal: "Do not say of Banu Tamim anything but good, for indeed they are the severest of people in attacking the Dajjaal."
-Further, Ibn Hajar praises the Banu Tamim in his Tafsir of this hadith: "I have loved the people of the tribe of Banu Tamim, ever since I heard three things the Messenger of Allaah, sallallaahu alayhi wa sallam, said about them.
-I heard him saying, 'these people (of the tribe of Banu Tamim) would stand firm against the Dajjaal.'
-When the Saddaqat from that tribe came, the Messenger of Allaah, sallallaahu alayhi wa sallam, said, "these are the Saddaqat (charitable gifts) of our folk."
-Aa'ishah had a slave girl from that tribe, and the Prophet, sallallaahu alayhi wa sallam, said to Aa'ishah, 'manumit her as she is a descendant of Ismaa'eel, alayhis salaam."
+Further, Ibn Hajar praises the Banu Tamim in his Tafsir of this hadith.

 The Wahhabis also argue that quotes from the likes of Ibn 'Abd al-Barr and Imam Nawawi use the hadith to condemn other eastern regions like Iraq and mention the Khawarij emerging from there.
 The Dajjal is also said to emerge from the east.
 So it is clear that this hadith was not specifically used for the Najd region in modern day Saudi Arabia according to scholars.